This is a selected black tea trial set that contains 7 types of naturally-grown (fertilizer-free and pesticide-free) black tea.

 The teas selected for this trial set are all naturally-grown teas.

-The reason for choosing natural cultivation is, of course, the safety of being pesticide-free.
-But that is not all about it.
-With natural farming method, it means not giving organic fertilizer to the tea tree too.
-Without giving nitrogen fertilizer, the tea grows slowly over time, resulting in denser cells, and as a result, tea accumulates more substances and natural minerals.
-Tea will gives a clean taste with much deeper aftertaste.
+The reason for choosing naturally grown tea is based on the safety of being pesticide-free.
+However, there is another lesser-known aspect to consider, which is the natural farming method of not using organic fertilizer on the tea trees.
+By refraining from using nitrogen fertilizer, the tea leaves grow slowly, resulting in denser leaf cells.
+As a result, the tea accumulates more substances and natural minerals.
+This leads to a clean taste of the tea and a deeper aftertaste.

-When talk about black tea, people may associate it with the common milk tea served in food store.
-Very seldom people has a chance to taste the fine black tea from the Himalayan.
-At high altitude of Himalayan (1500m and above), there are tea gardens in Nepal and Darjeeling that produces black tea that gives refreshing floral note.
-The taste is like quality white tea or refreshing Taiwan high mountain oolong tea.
+When discussing black tea, many may think of the common milk tea served in food stores.
+However, few have had the opportunity to taste the exquisite black tea from the Himalayas.
+In Nepal and Darjeeling, at high altitudes of 1500m and above, tea gardens produce black teas with refreshing floral notes.
+The taste is akin to that of high-quality white tea or refreshing Taiwan high mountain oolong tea.

 Seven types of tea, each tea is 10g per pack